Phone: 631.332.2213

 What Is Sex Addiction

-Underlying many addictions are feelings related to depression, anxiety, trauma, narcissistic wounds from a deep sense of loss and low self worth.
+Underlying many addictions are feelings related to depression, anxiety, trauma, narcissistic wounds from a deep sense of loss and, low self-worth.

 Sex addiction is known as a "process addiction".
 What that means is that you are addicted to some type of process; in this case sex.
-Eating, gambling, spending and working are also examples of "process addictions".
+Eating, gambling, spending, and working are also examples of "process addictions".

 This is an important distinction from "substance addiction".
 Sex addiction takes place in the brain beginning with fantasy or obsession, in this case about the sexual behavior.
 There is no way of detecting sex addiction outwardly.
 It cannot be easily observed by a partner or spouse.
-When someone suffers from substance abuse, you can smell alcohol on their breath, see that they have red eyes or hear slurring of their speech.
+When someone suffers from substance abuse, you can smell alcohol on their breath, see that they have red eyes, or hear slurring of their speech.
 The visible signs of someone who is addicted to sex would appear in a much more subtle way.

 Why does someone become a sex addict?